 Why Sustainably Grown?

 In recent years we have seen an increase in pest damage to our trees and fruit.
-Consequently, we have decided to take the best of organic management practices and combine them with the softest of conventional products on approximately half of our apple orchard.
+Consequently, we have decided to take the best of organic management practices and combine them with the softest of conventional products on approximately 2 acres of our 7-acre apple orchard.
 We consider apples grown under these production methods as being “Sustainably Grown.”
 This strategy maximizes the production of an abundant quality crop while maintaining the safety and health of our workers and the environment.

 What We Do: